srobo/runbook/docs/competition/team-support/helpdesk.md

 * Radio
 * Spare robot flags for teams to borrow to try for size (must not leave helpdesk)
 * Spare robot flag pipe fittings to give to teams

+### Documents

+* Kit Swap Forms
-* Battery / charger loan form
+* Overnight Battery loan form
+* Safety inspection forms
+* Regulations inspection forms
+* Tinker time schedule
+* Kit return forms
+* Kit return list
+* Missing Kit forms

+Some of these may be physical documents, and others may be [linked to from the helpdesk system](./helpdesk-system.md#links).

 ## Volunteer Requirements

 At least one volunteer on Helpdesk must have prior experience of the use of the Student Robotics kit.

-It's recommended that all helpdesk volunteers have a laptop or tablet to access the [ticket system](./ticket-system.md), docs and other online resources.
+It's recommended that all helpdesk volunteers have a laptop or tablet to access the [helpdesk system](./helpdesk-system.md), docs and other online resources.
 The system can be used from a smartphone.

 ## Procedures